 Thus, he identified himself to Zacharias.
 Gabriel expected that his station in heaven would make what he said on earth believable.
 It should have!
 Zacharias paid the price in silence.

-Most of the time angels are unnamed in the Bible.
-They appear when needed, perform the task given to them and disappear without further announcement.
+in the Bible, angels are unnamed most of the time.
+They appear when needed, perform the task given to them, and disappear without further announcement.
 Gabriel is mentioned by name in three instances.

 - He assists the prophet Daniel in understanding the will of God in his important prophecy.

 - He announces the birth of John the Baptist to the priest Zacharias.

 - He visits Mary with news that she is the chosen virgin who will conceive and bear a son.

 An angel, probably Gabriel, comes to Joseph in a dream to comfort him and instruct him to marry Mary.

 Angels are Witnesses.

 They are witnesses to the great events in history from creation to the Annunciation, to the Garden of Gethsemane, to the Empty Tomb, to the ascension.
 The hosts of heaven witnessed the creation as “the morning stars sang together.”
 Angels have always been there.
 Gabriel was there: